 Notter: “Serving in the New Hampshire legislature, we often hear the same bills over and over each term.
 In this committee, it was the honor and remember flag that kept coming back.”

-Objection: Rep. Notter frequently excuses herself from hearings when it is the turn of citizens, business owners, and climate and policy experts to testify to inform NH Representatives about carbon pricing policy.
+Objection: Rep. Notter frequently excuses herself from hearings when it is the turn of citizens, business owners, and climate and policy experts to testify to inform NH Representatives about climate change or carbon pricing policy.
+Her fundamental misunderstandings about climate change are reinforced by her choice of sponsored trips and conferences she attends, and apparent failure to attend reputable climate science conferences to clear up her misunderstandings.
+The Republican majority in the House has followed her lead and repeatedly rejected good clean energy and climate legislation in the last few sessions.

 Correction: The problem she describes - repeated climate-related bills coming up each session - is partly due to her practice of failing to listen to opposing viewpoints from experts, the majority of her own constituents, and NH citizens in general.
 If she listened to them and understood the facts and benefits of a Carbon Fee and Dividend policy, perhaps rather than killing good bills so that they have to come back again, she could work to understand them, then help make them better and pass good bipartisan legislation.
 If she did that, these attempts would not keep having to be repeated.